 [Regulation 24 amended in Gazette 23 Dec 1994 p.
 7134; 31 Dec 2007 p.
-6503-04.]
+6503-4.]

-25. Holders of licences issued in another State or Territory or in New Zealand
+25. Holders of licences issued in another State or Territory or in another country

 (1) A person who is licensed to carry out electrical work, other than as an electrical contractor only, under the law of another State or Territory or of another country and who desires to carry out electrical work in this State shall, before commencing any electrical work in this State, apply to the Board in the form of a form approved by the Board for registration as a licensed electrical worker corresponding to the kind of licence held by that person under the law of that other State or Territory or country.